kubeflow/community/proposals/dgl-operator-proposal.md

 - data parallelism: partitioned sub-graph is like the divided data
 - the allreduce way: updating dense parameters is used `DDP` in PyTorch

-**How do we leverage DGL to run `DGL-API` partitioning and distributed training on Kubernetes**
+**How do we leverage DGL to run `DGL-API` or `ParMETIS` partitioning and distributed training on Kubernetes**

 Prerequisite: the raw dataset must be included in **Partitioner Pod** image, like [OGB](https://github.com/snap-stanford/ogb).

 1. In the main container of **Partitioner Pod**,
-    1. `dglrun` runs user-defined partioning code, and saves the partitioned sub-graphs.
+    1. `dglrun` runs user-defined partioning code or [`ParMETIS` commond](https://docs.dgl.ai/guide/distributed-preprocessing.html#distributed-partitioning), and saves the partitioned sub-graphs.
     2. `dglrun` invokes a `kubectl cp` commond to copy all sub-graphs from **Partitioner Pod** to the **Launcher Pod**.
 2. And then **Partitioner Pod** will be completed.
 3. In the main container of **Launcher Pod**,